kjz99/SimpleNetworkingClient/Readme.md

 Therefore, I highly recommend using a verification mechanism(eg, ping message) to detect if the connection has failed.

 ## Tcp/ip is a streaming protocol
-Tcp is a streaming protocol, meaning it will stream data from the source to the destination without any indication of the end of the stream.
+Tcp is a streaming protocol, meaning it will stream data from the source to the destination without any indication to the end of the stream.</br>
-If multiple messages are sent slowly enough, the remote party will see these as separate messages.
+If multiple messages are sent slowly enough, the remote party will see these as separate messages.</br>
-But when multiple messages are sent fast enough, they will appear as a single concatenated message on the remote party's side.
+But when multiple messages are sent fast enough, they will appear as a single concatenated message on the remote party's side.</br>
-This means that messages need to be split up using start/end of transmission character, or a message length header.
+This means that messages need to be split up using start/end of transmission character, or a message length header.</br>

-## When using STX/ETX characters, make sure they are not used in the data
-When using STX/ETX characters, make sure they are not used in the data.</br>
-For example, if you have an Int that is set to 2, this will be interpreted as the STX character.</br>
+## Numbers and UTF characters can be seen as the STX/ETX characters
+If you also send numbers as an actual number instead of an ascii string(0x30 up to 0x3A), the number 2 will be the same as an ascii STX character(0x02).</br>
+This can also happen when sending UTF characters, which consist of multiple bytes.
+Currently, the SimpleNetworkingClient does not support interpreting UTF characters as a 2-byte pair.</br>
+In these cases, using a message length header will be a better option than using a start/end of transmission character.

 # Licenses
 ## JSS.SimpleNetworkingClient